 What is a 40-Year Fixed-Rate Mortgage Loan?

-A short term mortgage loan won’t work for buyers on a budget who are looking to stretch out their mortgage payments to afford are more expensive home.
+A short-term mortgage loan won’t work for buyers on a budget looking to stretch out their mortgage payments to afford a more expensive home.

 - Lower mortgage payment

 - Good for borrowers who write off the interest paid on a mortgage

 - Higher interest rate (as much as 25%-50% higher rate than with a 30-yr loan)

 - The total cost of the loan is higher.

 - Will pay more interest than other types of loans.

 - Home equity will be built much slower.

 - An adjustable-rate mortgage loan may be a better option to get a more expensive home.